sighjs/sigh/readme.md

 * pipeline: `activate` should activate (but not create dependency) in first position of pipeline.
 * Detection of pipeline activations should look into `merge`.
 * `sigh -w` should watch `sigh.js` file for changes in addition to the source files.
-* `glob` plugin should forward events from input stream.
 * grunt plugin adapter.